SGCNeRF: Few-Shot Neural Rendering via Sparse Geometric Consistency Guidance

 \boldp{Baselines} Unless given specific instructions, we adopt the results presented in FreeNeRF \cite{yang2023freenerf}, since our implementation is based on its codebase.
 Specifically, we compare our method with works focused on few-shot neural rendering, including PixelNeRF \cite{yu2021pixelnerf}, MVSNeRF \cite{mvsnerf}, RegNeRF \cite{niemeyer2022regnerf}, DietNeRF \cite{jain2021putting}, DSNeRF \cite{deng2022depth}, GeCoNeRF \cite{kwak2023geconerf}, SparseNeRF\cite{wang2023sparsenerf} and FreeNeRF \cite{yang2023freenerf}, along with the standard Mip-NeRF \cite{barron2021mip}.
 Additionally, we conduct a comparison with the most recent few-shot NeRF method, SPARF \cite{truong2023sparf}, which employs a dense matcher and a coarse-to-fine training strategy.
 Notably, SPARF incorporates Gaussian Pyramid Downsampling during the preprocessing of the DTU dataset and utilizes AlexNet for computing LPIPS metrics.
 In contrast, our approach employs interpolation for downsampling and leverages VGG for LPIPS metric computation.
 As a result, we replicate the LPIPS metrics across all datasets, while reproducing all quantitative results on the preprocessed DTU dataset with fixed ground truth poses consistent with our methodology.

 \boldp{Settings} Our approach follows the FreeNeRF settings, with the exception of our geometry regularization module.
 For optimization, we employ the Adam optimizer with a learning rate that exponentially decays from $2\cdot10^{-3}$ to $2\cdot10^{-5}$.
 During the initial 512-step training, a warm-up strategy with a multiplier of 0.01 is implemented.
 To ensure stability, gradients are clipped by value at 0.1 and normalized to 0.1.
 Specifically, we train the network for 500 epochs with a batch size of 4096.
 This results in 44k training iterations on the DTU dataset~\cite{jensen2014large} for 3 input views and 70k training iterations for those on the LLFF dataset~\cite{mildenhall2019local}.
-In our experiments, the threshold parameter $\tau_{ray}$ for the geometry regularization module is set to 0.2 for the LLFF dataset and 0.0017 for the DTU dataset.
+In our experiments, the threshold parameter $\tau_{ray}$ for the geometry regularization module is set to 0.15 for the LLFF dataset and 0.0017 for the DTU dataset.